openego/eTraGo/doc/contributing.rst

 3. Make sure to update the documentation along with your code changes.
    Therefore, please check out the documentation guidelines.

+   When adding new package imports to a script, ensure that all internal *eTraGo* modules are imported during the *Read the Docs* build process.
+   All external packages should be imported above the conditional :code:`if` statement.

 4. When you're done making changes, run all checks and build the docs using `tox <https://tox.readthedocs.io/en/latest/install.html>`_ with one command: